Engineer First Time Applying in Canada

 To apply for registration as a professional engineer (P.Eng.) with Engineers and Geoscientists BC you must meet academic, experience, law and ethics, language, and good character requirements.

-A free webinar titled Tips On Improving Your Professional Engineer's Application is available in the Knowledge Centre.
+A free webinar titled Path to Professional Licensure is available in the Knowledge Centre.
 It is recommended that anyone applying for registration to become a professional engineer view this webinar to learn about the application requirements and how best to present one's qualifications.

 To apply for registration as a professional engineer, you are required to have the equivalent of graduation from a 4-year full-time bachelors program in applied science, engineering, geoscience, science, or technology.
 If you do not have an undergraduate degree in engineering from an accredited university program, you may be assigned academic examinations and/or an interview.